A look at COVID-19 vaccinations in Canada on Wednesday, Feb. 3, 2021

 New Brunswick is reporting 3,020 new vaccinations administered over the past seven days for a total of 17,277 doses given.
 The province has administered doses at a rate of 22.149 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 21,675 doses delivered so far.
 The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
 The province has used 79.71 per cent of its available vaccine supply.

-Quebec is reporting 1,807 new vaccinations administered for a total of 240,830 doses given.
-The province has administered doses at a rate of 28.145 per 1,000.
-There were 18,525 new vaccines delivered to Quebec for a total of 256,625 doses delivered so far.
+Quebec is reporting 716 new vaccinations administered for a total of 241,546 doses given.
+The province has administered doses at a rate of 28.229 per 1,000.
+There were zero new vaccines delivered to Quebec for a total of 256,625 doses delivered so far.
 The province has received enough of the vaccine to give 3.0 per cent of its population a single dose.
-The province has used 93.85 per cent of its available vaccine supply.
+The province has used 94.12 per cent of its available vaccine supply.

-Manitoba is reporting 857 new vaccinations administered for a total of 42,674 doses given.
-The province has administered doses at a rate of 30.99 per 1,000.
-There were zero new vaccines delivered to Manitoba for a total of 55,650 doses delivered so far.
-The province has received enough of the vaccine to give 4.0 per cent of its population a single dose.
-The province has used 76.68 per cent of its available vaccine supply.
+Manitoba is reporting 644 new vaccinations administered for a total of 43,318 doses given.
+The province has administered doses at a rate of 31.458 per 1,000.
+There were 2,340 new vaccines delivered to Manitoba for a total of 57,990 doses delivered so far.
+The province has received enough of the vaccine to give 4.2 per cent of its population a single dose.
+The province has used 74.7 per cent of its available vaccine supply.

-British Columbia is reporting 1,560 new vaccinations administered for a total of 140,452 doses given.
-The province has administered doses at a rate of 27.37 per 1,000.
-There were 11,700 new vaccines delivered to British Columbia for a total of 156,250 doses delivered so far.
+British Columbia is reporting 1,694 new vaccinations administered for a total of 142,146 doses given.
+The province has administered doses at a rate of 27.70 per 1,000.
+There were zero new vaccines delivered to British Columbia for a total of 156,250 doses delivered so far.
 The province has received enough of the vaccine to give 3.0 per cent of its population a single dose.
-The province has used 89.89 per cent of its available vaccine supply.
+The province has used 90.97 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 7,385 doses given.
-The territory has administered doses at a rate of 176.967 per 1,000.
+Yukon is reporting 1,706 new vaccinations administered for a total of 9,091 doses given.
+The territory has administered doses at a rate of 217.848 per 1,000.
 There were zero new vaccines delivered to Yukon for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 35 per cent of its population a single dose.
-The territory has used 51.28 per cent of its available vaccine supply.
+The territory has used 63.13 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.